Poster Abstract Instructions

 Education Innovation and Research

-The submissions are meant to showcase scholarship and innovations education at BUMC.
+The submissions are meant to showcase educational innovations and scholarship at BUMC.
 Such projects may include descriptive projects, qualitative or quantitative research.
 Examples include the development, implementation, or evaluation of educational tools, course curricula, simulations or innovative educational collaborations.

 This category highlights creative uses of interactive educational technology.
 Appropriate submissions include course or clerkship websites, electronic clinical case simulations, online didactics, computer – based faculty development resources and electronic evaluation instruments.